dgaydukov/cert-aws/sa/files/sa.md

 Spark supports mid-query fault-tolerance and can recover from such a situation but in order to do that, it needs to do some extra bookkeeping and essentially "plan for failure".
 That overhead results in slower performance when your cluster does not experience any faults.

 ###### Glue
 Glue - fully managed ETL (extract, transform, load) to catalog/clean/enrich/move your data.
+Consist of:
+* Data Catalog - central metadata repository.
+Consist of:
+    * trigger - you can create trigger to fire on cron or when some events done.
+With it you can create a chain of etl jobs.
+Can be of 3 types:
+        * scheduled - run on cron
+        * conditional - based on some condition (run third job when 2 other completed)
+        * on-demand - manually activate your trigger
+* ETL engine - autogenerate ETL code in python/scala for integration with apache spark
+* scheduler - handles dependency resolution/job monitoring/retries
 Glue crawlers scan various data stores you own to automatically infer schemas and partition structure and populate the Glue Data Catalog with corresponding table definitions and statistics.
 You can then directly query your data lake with Athena and Redshift Spectrum.
 AntiPattern: